-In this article, we’ll walk you through each of the key steps involved in buying a house, so you’ll know exactly what you’re getting into and how to prepare.
+In this article, we’ll introduce and walk you through each of the key steps to buying a house and walk you through them, so you’ll know exactly what you’re getting into and how to prepare.

 What Do You Need To Buy A House?

-Before you start looking for the perfect home, you should ensure you’re ready to buy a house and you have what you need.
-In order to buy a house, you should have:
+Before you start looking for the perfect home, ask yourself if you’re even ready to own a home, financially and emotionally.
+If you feel you are, next ensure you have what is needed to buy a house.
+In order to purchase a home, you should have:

 - A strong credit score

 - Money saved for a down payment and closing costs

 Once you’ve drafted up your home buying checklist, started the home buying process and found a property you love, you’re also going to want to make sure you have:

 - A clear, comprehensive understanding of what goes into purchasing a house